Ian Watson (author): Life and career

+Ian Watson was born in St Albans, England, on 20 April 1943.
 In 1959, Watson worked as an accounts clerk at Runciman's, a Newcastle shipping company.
 The experience was not particularly satisfying.

-Watson graduated in English Literature from Balliol College, Oxford, in 1963; in 1965 he earned a research degree in English and French 19th-century literature.
+He graduated in English Literature from Balliol College, Oxford, in 1963.
+In 1965, he earned a research degree in English and French 19th-century literature.

-Watson lectured English in Tanzania (1965–67) and Tokyo (1967–70), and taught Future Studies at the Birmingham Polytechnic from 1970 to 1976.
-After 1976 he devoted himself to his career as a professional writer.
+Watson was an English lecturer at University College Dar es Salaam in Tanzania 1965–67, and at two universities in Tokyo 1967–70.
+He taught Future Studies at the Birmingham Polytechnic from 1970 to 1976.
+After 1976, he devoted himself to his career as a professional writer.

+Watson was a prolific writer, who wrote more than two dozen novels, among them Miracle Visitors, God's World, The Jonah Kit and The Flies of Memory, as well as many collections of short stories.
 His first novel, The Embedding, winner of the Prix Apollo in 1975, is unusual for being based on ideas from generative grammar; the title refers to the process of center embedding.
-He is a prolific writer, having written more than two dozen novels, among them Miracle Visitors, God's World, The Jonah Kit and The Flies of Memory; and many collections of short stories.
-Watson is credited as author of the screen story for the motion picture A.I.
-Artificial Intelligence.
 In 1977, The Jonah Kit won the BSFA Award for Best Novel.

 During 1980, Watson and Michael Bishop wrote the first transatlantic SF novel collaboration, Under Heaven's Bridge, using typewriters and postal services.

-In 1989 Watson made an extended appearance on television in Channel 4's After Dark series alongside Buzz Aldrin and Whitley Strieber among others.
+In 1989, Watson made an extended appearance on television in Channel 4's After Dark series alongside Buzz Aldrin and Whitley Strieber among others.

-He has also written a series of novels relating to the Warhammer 40,000 line of games: Space Marine, and the Inquisition War trilogy of Inquisitor, Harlequin and Chaos Child (republished in 2002 by The Black Library, with Inquisitor retitled Draco).
-Other recent stories have been published in US magazine Weird Tales, the Canadian anthology Lust For Life, New Writings in the Fantastic, the Mammoth Book of Best New Erotica volume 7, and in a few more books.
+Watson also wrote a series of novels relating to the Warhammer 40,000 line of games: Space Marine, and the Inquisition War trilogy of Inquisitor, Harlequin and Chaos Child (republished in 2002 by The Black Library, with Inquisitor retitled Draco).
+Other stories were published in US magazine Weird Tales, the Canadian anthology Lust For Life, New Writings in the Fantastic, the Mammoth Book of Best New Erotica volume 7, and in a few more books.
 Some of these stories have been translated into non-English languages.
+He is also credited as author of the screen story for the motion picture A.I.
+Artificial Intelligence.

-A collaboration with Italian surrealist writer Roberto Quaglia has produced a book, The Beloved of My Beloved, launched during April 2009 during Eastercon.
+A collaboration with Italian surrealist writer Roberto Quaglia produced the book The Beloved of My Beloved, launched during April 2009 during Eastercon.
+The Waters of Destiny series, co-written with Andy West, was published in 2012.

-His major work of recent years is The Waters of Destiny co-written with Andy West.
+Watson died in Gijón on 13 April 2026, at the age of 82.